LFonteyn/MacBERTh/content/event/meaning-based-querying-of-historical-corpora-with-macberth/index.md

   encoded in linguistic corpus data in a (semi-)automatic way.
-Because the contextualized embeddings MacBERTh produces can be used to measure semantic ‘closeness’ between word/phrase/sentence tokens, they can be manipulated to enable semantic searches within textual material.
-By creating embeddings with MacBERTh, researchers will also be able to map out the distances
+Because the contextualized embeddings MacBERTh produces can be used to measure semantic ‘closeness’ between word/phrase/sentence tokens, they can be manipulated to enable automatic word sense disambiguation.

-  between senses of linguistic items (in different texts and different time stages) as formalized in their representational distances.
-In this demonstration, we walk participants through case studies that show how MacBERTh can support historical corpus analysis (from data collection to pre-processing to (error) analysis).
+  In this demonstration, we walk participants through case studies that show how MacBERTh can be fine-tuned for historical word sense disambiguation, and we introduce an example case study in humanities research where automated word sense disambiguation is relevant.
 location: University of Luxembourg (virtual + on site)
 date: 2022-06-02T11:30:47.973Z
 date_end: 2022-06-01T13:00:00.000Z